TabularEditor/TabularEditorDocs/te3/third-party-notices.md

 15. U.S. GOVERNMENT RESTRICTED RIGHTS.

-For SOFTWARE DEVELOPMENT PRODUCT(S) purchased, installed, copied or otherwise used on behalf of any United States Government agency or department (“US GOVT”), US GOVT agrees that the SOFTWARE DEVELOPMENT PRODUCT(S) are acquired with restricted rights according to the following:
+For SOFTWARE DEVELOPMENT PRODUCT(S) purchased, installed, copied or otherwise used on behalf of any United States Government agency or department (â€œUS GOVTâ€), US GOVT agrees that the SOFTWARE DEVELOPMENT PRODUCT(S) are acquired with restricted rights according to the following:

 For the Department of Defense: The SOFTWARE DEVELOPMENT PRODUCT(S) is "Commercial Computer Software" as defined in Clause 252.227-7013(c)(1) of the DFARS.